Copper-Head/TABot/README.md

 ------------------------------
 For one of my jobs at UMass Amherst every week I had to download over 20 email attachments sent in as homework submissions by students in the class I was TAing.
-This task has always stricken me as unnecessarily tedious and ripe for automation.
+This task had always stricken me as unnecessarily tedious and ripe for automation.
 One evening I finally got a chance to sit down with IMAP documentation and produce a small script that would extract all the attachments from emails in a specified folder.
 The script grew a bit since then and now has some additional functionality as well as an improved